insolar/docs/docs/source/index.rst

     .. div:: text-muted

-        On the MainNet, swap your INS tokens for XNS coins native to MainNet
+        :opticon:`list-ordered` On the MainNet, swap your INS tokens for XNS coins native to MainNet

     ---